Black Coffee (DJ): Personal life

-The DJ immediately responded to the allegation in a series of Tweets in which he denied the claims of assault whilst also recounting the GBV he witnessed within his own household whilst growing up.
-He further implied that this was an attempt by Mbali to separate him from his children and "their" home.
-He ended the Tweets with one which explained that he, "as a law-abiding citizen", would be observing the demands of the interim order but would fight against the permanent installation of the order.

-On the 7th of May 2021, the DJ once again took to Twitter to share the news that the South African Court had ruled in his favour and set aside the interim protection order whilst also dismissing Mbali's case.
-In a since deleted video on Instagram, Mbali announced that she "would no longer protect" Maphumulo and would be speaking openly about the abuse she alleged to have suffered as well as further alleging that Maphumulo had also emotionally tormented their children.
+In a since-deleted video on Instagram, Mbali announced that she "would no longer protect" Maphumulo and would be speaking openly about the abuse she alleged to have suffered as well as further alleging that Maphumulo had also emotionally tormented their children.
 Mbali then announced that she would be a holding a press conference in which she would publicize evidence, text messages and "everything else that was lied about".

+In 2019 Black Coffee started dating his current girlfriend Victoria Gonzalez who is a Venezuelan model.

-The press conference announced by Mbali would never materialize, but on the 12th of August 2021, the actor made an Instagram post teasing an upcoming production titled "Voice".
+The press conference announced by Mbali would never materialize, but on 12 August 2021, the actor made an Instagram post teasing an upcoming production titled "Voice".
 This was released in the following September as a docu-series posted to her Instagram in which she recounted her life story.
 In an interview in February 2022, Mbali shared her reasoning for making and releasing the documentary, as well as expressing her disappointment in the South African Court system and that she believed it had failed her.

+On 11 January 2024, Black Coffee was involved in an incident involving heavy turbulence on his plane, while en route to a performance in Mar Del Plata, Argentina, where he was admitted to the hospital with injuries.

+In June 2025, through his foundation, Black Coffee Foundation, the popular DJ raised more than R500 000 for the victims of floods in his hometown of Mthatha.